Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/3_Basic_Programming_Course.md

 Class is used to describes the object sets with the same properties and methods.
 And it defines the properties and methods shared by all the objects of this set.
 Object is the instance of class.

-For example, create a "cat" class, and define the name, color, age, etc., as well as the way to eat, drink, sound, etc. And instantiated object "ginger cat" will have these defined properties and methods.
+For example, create a "**cat**" class, and define the name, color, age, etc., as well as the way to eat, drink, sound, etc. And instantiated object "ginger cat" will have these defined properties and methods.

 (2) **Object**